adanWMU/wmu-analytics/README.md

 📧 Email Web Scraper
-A simple tool to crawl a website, extract all email addresses, and optionally send customized emails using Gmail SMTP.
-**Please make sure that the url name begins with https://
+A simple tool to crawl a website and extract all email addresses **Please make sure that the url name begins with https://

 🚀 How to Run